-The new Harvard Jazz Combo Initiative is intended to provide opportunities for students at various levels to explore America's great indigenous art-form - jazz!
-The program consists of various jazz combos (of four-eight musicians), open jam sessions, workshops and at least one performance per semester.
+The new Harvard Jazz Combo Initiative is intended to provide opportunities for students at various levels to explore America's great indigenous art-form -- jazz!
+The program consists of various jazz combos (of four to eight musicians), open jam sessions, workshops and at least one performance per semester.
 Each combo meets weekly, typically on Thursdays (or early Fridays).
-Open to undergraduate students, who will be placed in specific combos groups with students of comparable musical level, the program focuses mainly on instrumental repertoire, but vocalists with a strong interest in jazz should apply for placement in a combo.
+Open to undergraduate students who will be placed in specific combos groups with students of comparable musical level, the program focuses mainly on instrumental repertoire, but vocalists with a strong interest in jazz should apply for placement in a combo.
 In addition to exploring classic jazz songs, students will receive guidance in arranging and/or composing for their groups.

 The combos are coached by saxophonist/composer/arranger Don Braden '85 who has spent many years performing and recording with touring jazz combos led by legendary musicians Betty Carter, Wynton Marsalis, Tony Williams, Roy Haynes, Freddie Hubbard and many others.